 - Scouring public records.
 Tax filings and divorce court proceedings to identify potential properties that are likely to be on the market quickly is a common wholesaler strategy.
 For example, many homes of older people are structurally sound but lack updating to current market tastes.
 Motivated sellers, such as out-of-town beneficiaries of an estate, might prefer to avoid the expense and time to bring the house to market conditions and would be willing to sell.
 Likewise, couples amid a divorce are usually anxious to move on with their lives.
 They may be willing to take a discounted price for a quick and sure sale.

 - Bandit signs.
-While not legal everywhere, those “We Buy Ugly Houses!” or “We Buy Houses for Cash!” signs do still work in many markets.
+While not legal everywhere, those “We Buy Ugly Houses!” signs do still work in many markets.
 Just make sure it’s legal in your city before you throw them up on every street corner; it’s not exactly hard for the police to find you, with your phone number in huge letters across the sign.

-We’ve all heard the old joke about the dog who chases cars until he finally captures one, prompting him to wonder, “What do I do now?”
+We’ve all heard the dog who chases cars until he finally catches one, prompting him to wonder: “What do I do now?”

-To avoid a similar predicament, wholesalers invest time and energy to identify and pre-qualify a network of local real estate investors who can move quickly and decisively on a purchase.
+To make sure they can unload the contract for a markup, wholesalers must build a network of local real estate investors who can move quickly and decisively on a purchase.
 After all, wholesalers don’t intend to buy the property themselves.
-They need a long list of prospective buyers.
+They need a long mailing list of prospective buyers.

-Most buyers of distressed or undervalued real estate either intend to renovate the property to flip or keep as a rental through the BRRRR method.
+Most buyers of distressed or undervalued real properties either intend to renovate the property to flip or keep as a rental property through the BRRRR method.
 Accordingly, investors usually prefer to buy property in specific locations and price ranges.
-Knowing each buyer’s criteria and preferences beforehand eliminates wasted time and effort for a wholesaler.
+Knowing each of your buyer’s criteria and preferences beforehand eliminates wasted time and effort.

 Many house flippers rely on wholesalers as their sole source of deals.
 Using a wholesaler avoids the hassle of finding deals on their own.

-Other buyers may be found in local real estate investing clubs or online groups.
-SparkRental’s own Facebook group for real estate investors is one of the largest online, with nearly 30,000 members.
+You can find other buyers in local real estate investing clubs or online groups.
+SparkRental’s own Facebook group for real estate investors is one of the largest online, with nearly 45,000 members.
 Remember that the more you network, the more likely that you will meet potential buyers and sellers, lead sources, partners, and even mentors.

-In addition to bird dogs and an attorney familiar with real estate laws, successful wholesalers typically rely on several trusted professionals to facilitate their wholesale transactions:
+In addition to bird dogs and an attorney familiar with real estate laws, successful wholesalers rely on several trusted professionals to streamline their wholesale transactions: